icon-project/t-bears/README.md

 # ICON SCORE development suite (T-Bears) TUTORIAL

-This tutorial is intended to give an introduction to using T-Bears dev suite.
+This tutorial is intended to give an introduction to using T-Bears.
 This guide will walk you through the basics of setting up your development environrment and the usage of T-Bears CLI commands.

 T-Bears is a suite of development tools for SCORE.
-You can code and test your smart contract locally, and when ready, deploy SCORE onto the ICON network from command-line interface.
 T-Bears provides a project template for SCORE to help you start right away.
+You can code and test your smart contract locally in an emulated environment, and when ready, deploy SCORE onto the ICON network from command-line interface.

 ## Components
 ![Componets](images/components.png)

 ### ICON RPC Server
-A module that handles ICON JSON-RPC API request and send response to client.
+A module that handles ICON JSON-RPC API request and sends response back to the client.

 ### ICON Service
-A module that manages SCORE.
-Deploy and invoke SCORE and save their state.
+A module that manages the lifecycle of SCORE and its execution.
+SCORE's state transition is stored in a database.

 ### T-Bears CLI
 T-Bears Command Line Interface.
 Supports following functions